 Yes we do.
 We offer a comprehensive range of options for child testing.
 Please see our page of information here.

 How much does a session cost?

-A standard 50-minute therapy appointment is $210 and the initial assessment (1 hour) is $250.
-Medicare rebates of $124.50 per session are available for many clients.
+A standard 50-minute therapy appointment is $235 and the initial assessment (1 hour) is $260.
+Medicare rebates for up to 10 sessions per calendar year are available for many clients.
 Fees can be paid by EFTPOS, cash, or credit card (no AMEX) at the end of the appointment.

 Fees and appointment lengths alter slightly for other services such as initial 3-hour assessments for selective mutism, educational and intellectual assessments, and report-writing.
 Please contact us for more information about these services.

 Rebates for psychological services are available from several sources including

 Under the Medicare ‘Better access to mental health‘ scheme you can obtain a rebate for up to 10 therapy sessions in each calendar year.
 To be eligible to receive the rebate you must visit your GP, Psychiatrist, or Paediatrician and obtain a referral for psychological services as part of your overall treatment plan.

 If you have reached your Medicare family ‘safety net’ threshold for the calendar year, the rebate will be almost all of the session cost.
 Click here to read more about the Medicare safety net.

 Private Health Funds

 Most private health funds provide rebates for psychological services depending upon your level of cover.
 Please contact your health fund to find out more.